 There’s a heap of other little changes occurring “under the hood” that offer quality of improvements for veteran WordPress users.

 Gutenberg, the new text editor, is now coming to Widgets.
-These little areas of custom-code that you see on sites (for example, an item that’s on sale in an ecommerce site can have its own widget on the front page) have traditionally only offered a little bit of functionality but can now have extra types of content embedded in them.
+These little areas of custom-code that you see on sites (for example, an item that’s on sale in an ecommerce website can have its own widget on the front page) have traditionally only offered a little bit of functionality but can now have extra types of content embedded in them.

 There’s a new Metadata Table system in place where you can enter extra information about your website content.
 This will aid major search engines to discover what your site is about and ranking them accordingly in their results.